Quick start with `radEmu`

 #

-# remotes::install_github("statdivlab/radEmu")Next, we can load radEmu.
+# remotes::install_github("statdivlab/radEmu")Next, we can load radEmu, as well as

 In this vignette we’ll explore a dataset published by Wirbel et al. (2019).
 This is a meta-analysis of case-control studies of colorectal cancer, meaning that Wirbel et al. collected raw sequencing data from studies other researchers conducted and re-analyzed it.